 United States Copyright Law was established to protect the rights of artists, authors, composers, and publishers for their musical works.
 Everyone who performs or distributes music in a public space must own the rights to that music.
 A violation of the federal copyright laws of the United States would result in severe legal and financial penalties.
 Copyright law protects musical works just like it protects authors and filmmakers.
-Therefore, it’s illegal to play music in public places if you don’t have a license for the music.
+Therefore, it’s illegal to play music in public places if you don’t have a license for the music, such as an ASCAP license.
 It’s surprising to see how many business owners don’t know about this regulation.
 They don’t know that they need to obtain a license to play music or don’t know how to play music in their business legally.

 What is a PRO?